 A lukewarm Christian might be self-righteous and suffer from spiritual familiarity.
 They think their knowledge about God is sufficient and won’t listen to rebuke.
 They think what they’re doing is alright and that Jesus has no problem with it.
 And they detest corrections and remain complacent.

 A lukewarm Christian thinks spending time with God is a laborious task

 A lukewarm Christian thinks prayer or reading the Bible is difficult.
 They find no pleasure in doing such things.
 They merely read the Bible out of obligation.
 Also, they think winning souls and evangelism are tiresome.

 Other Signs of a Lukewarm Christian

 - A lukewarm Christian loves with conditions – Jesus taught us to love our neighbors and do good to our enemies.
-Lukewarm Christians are only good to people who are kind to them.
+A lukewarm Christian is only good to people who are kind to them.
 But they repay evil with evil.
 Lukewarm Christians sometimes retaliate when they suffer from injustice.
 Remember, vengeance belongs to the Lord, not us.

 - A lukewarm Christian does not give God their first and best – Lukewarm Christians only give God their leftovers and justify their busy lives.

 - A lukewarm Christian rarely gives to the poor – They think it’s a loss when they give to the poor.
 They give reluctantly, not willingly.
 They do not want to sacrifice anything for the oppressed and underserved sector of society.

 - A lukewarm Christian feels compassion for the lost but lacks action – Most lukewarm Christians have compassion for the lost, but they lack the initiative to take action and help.